ge3224/van-ts/README.md

 ## Contributing

 Contributions are welcome!
-Whether you are helping with translating JavaScript code to TypeScript, fixing bugs, or proposing new features, we appreciate your interest and involvement.
+Whether you are helping with translating JavaScript code to TypeScript, fixing bugs, or proposing new features, your interest and involvement is appreciated.

 ### How to Contribute